IATI/IATI-Extra-Documentation/en/activities-standard/iati-activities/iati-activity/title.rst

         <title>Activity title</title>

-If a default langage has NOT been declared in the ``iati-activity`` element, then a language must be specified
+If a default langage has not been declared in the ``iati-activity`` element, then a language should be specified

 .. code-block:: xml